-Your go-to guide for waterproof, tough, rugged tablets.
+Your go-to guide for waterproof, tough, rugged construction tablets.

 When working in a field service business, you use your tablet a lot.
-Filling out forms, looking at customer or job information, and even collecting payments can now be completed digitally instead of with a paper and pen using field service software.
+Filling out forms, looking at customer or job information, and even collecting payments—these tasks can now be completed digitally (instead of with a paper and pen) thanks to construction scheduling software.

 Tablets are in more demand than ever in the field service industry and understandably so.
-When looking to purchase a tablet for yourself or for your field technicians, it is important to understand what your needs are.
+When looking to purchase a tablet for yourself or for your field technicians, it pays to understand your specific needs first.

-When you work out in the field, you may need a more durable tablet.
+When you work out in the field, you need a more durable tablet.
 When considering models, look for something waterproof, dustproof, and shockproof.
 These features can be found in a device’s listed IP rating.
-IP ratings, or Ingress Protection, can be good indicators of a tablet’s environmental endurance.
+IP ratings, or Ingress Protection, serve as good indicators of a tablet’s environmental endurance.
 These features are often necessary when you work in a hands-on work environment.

-Here are four excellent rugged tablets that can be used to mobilize your field service operations:
+Here are four excellent rugged tablets your team can use to mobilize your field service operations: